How to Make Perfect Green Peppercorn Sauce Every Time

 • Reduce this combination by half, which takes only about 1 minute.

 • Next, add the red wine and port and reduce again by half.
-This should only take about 5 to 10 minutes since you are reducing a lot less liquid.
-You want the sauce to be simmering so if starts to boil, reduce the heat to medium or medium-low.
+This should only take 5 to 10 minutes since you are reducing much less liquid.
+You want the sauce to be simmering, so reduce the heat to medium or medium-low if it starts to boil.

 I use a spoon to check for the right consistency.
 When it is thick enough to coat the back of the spoon, I'm there.

 • Taste and season for salt.
-It should be a good consistency at this point but you can always reduce it a little more if you like.
+It should be a good consistency, but you can always reduce it a little more if you like.

-• The whole process should take about 20 minutes or 30 minutes less than the "longer" version and in my opinion will have a lot more flavor by using a real demi.
+• The whole process should take about 20 minutes or 30 minutes less than the "longer" version and, in my opinion, will have much more flavor using a real demi.

 Notes